FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

-This document proposes extensions to RFC 2544 throughput search by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
+This document proposes extensions to RFC 2544 throughput search by defining a new methodology called Multiple Loss Ratio search {::comment}

+    [MB1]: This may trigger automatically a comment whether we change (update or amend) any of RFC2544 text.
+    Do we?

+    [VP]: Pending BMWG decision.
+    [VP]: For draft11: Officially independent.

+    [MK]: MLRsearch extends RFC2544.
+Does not change it, nor does it amend it.

+    [VP]: The idea was to extend in sense of adding one new benchmark.
+    But as we added more requirements and possible deviations around trials, the new methodology is independent from (while possible to combine with) MLR2544.

+    [VP]: Informative context in MLRsearch Position.
+Normative summary in Scope.

+{:/comment}
+(MLRsearch).
 MLRsearch aims to minimize search duration, support multiple loss ratio searches, and enhance result repeatability and comparability.